Formidable-class frigate: Operational history

-Astern view from starboard: RSS Steadfast during RIMPAC 2008.

-The six frigates form the 185 Squadron of the RSN.
+The six frigates form the First Flotilla of the RSN.

 RSS Formidable participated in Exercise Malabar 07-2 in September 2007, a Theater Security Cooperation engagement involving the navies of the United States, India, Australia, Japan and Singapore.
 The exercise involved more than 20,000 personnel on 28 ships and 150 aircraft, including the USS Kitty Hawk Carrier Strike Group.